 Where are we now?

-As you think about where your organization is now, you want to look at your foundational elements (mission and values) to make sure there has not been a change.
+As you think about where your organization is now, you want to look at your foundational elements (mission and values) to make sure there has not been a change since they were originally created.
 More than likely, you will not revise these two areas very often.
 Then you want to look at your current strategic position, which is where you look at what is happening internally and externally to determine how you need to shift and change.
 Here are your foundational elements:

 Mission defines your purpose—the purpose for which you were founded and why you exist.
 A mission statement states what the church organization intends to accomplish and the needs it is endeavoring to serve.
 It also serves as a guide for day-to-day operations and as the foundation for future decision-making.